jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Fork new project][4]

 After your fork of the project is created, you'll see your project files in the Code Editor.
-You'll make your mark on the app in a moment, but for now, let's get this project live on the web using BlueMix.
+You'll make your mark on the app in a moment, but for now, let's get this project live on the web using Bluemix.

 Click **Build &amp; Deploy** at the top of the Code Editor.
 Click **Simple**.

 ![Simple deployment interface][5]

-Simple deployment works by directly deploying the contents of the Git repository, using the `manifest.yml` file to tell it how to deploy to BlueMix.
+Simple deployment works by directly deploying the contents of the Git repository, using the `manifest.yml` file to tell it how to deploy to Bluemix.
 Your app will build and deploy in a few seconds.
 Click on the link to the deployed app to give it a look:

 ![Simple view up close][6]